P = .00256 V2where

 FM = (Mast OD in feet) × (Length of mast above the tower in feet) × P × Cd

-LM = Half of the lenght of the mast extending out the top of the tower (inches.)
+LM = Half of the length of the mast extending out the top of the tower (inches.)

 FA = Wind force from the antenna (pounds.)

-FA = (Surface area of antenna is feet2) × P × Cd
+FA = (Surface area of antenna in feet2) × P × Cd

 LA = Distance from tower top to antenna attachment (inches.)